sunpy/sunpy/docs/guide/data_types/timeseries.rst

 Time series data are a fundamental part of many data analysis projects in heliophysics as well as other areas.
 **sunpy** provides a TimeSeries object to handle this type of data.
-Much like the `~sunpy.map.Map` object, `~sunpy.timeseries.TimeSeries` can load generic filetypes, and recognizes data from nine specific sources to provide instrument specific data loading and plotting capabilities.
+Much like the `~sunpy.map.Map` object, the `~sunpy.timeseries.TimeSeries` object can load generic filetypes, and recognizes data from nine specific sources to provide instrument specific data loading and plotting capabilities.
 For more information about TimeSeries, and what file types and data sources are supported, check out :doc:`/code_ref/timeseries`.

 :ref:`creating-timeseries` describes how to create a TimeSeries object from single or multiple observational sources.